bopah/NovoZhymes_jobinterview_app/README.md

 docker pull bopah91/my-pokemon-dash-app

 3. Run the Docker container with the following command.
 This will start the Pokémon Dash App within a Docker container: <br />
 docker run -p 8050:8050 bopah91/my-pokemon-dash-app

 4. Access the Application: <br />
 Open a web browser.
 In the address bar, copy and paste the url and then press enter: http://localhost:8050

-5. To stop the running container, find its container ID using 'docker ps' and then use the following command: docker stop <container_id>
+5. To stop the running container, find its container ID using 'docker ps' and then use the following command: <br />
+docker stop <container_id>

 **Using the Dockerized Pokémon Dash App to run tests**